-Areas designated by local authorities where air quality improvements are required to meet national air quality objectives.
-Local authorities are required to produce an air quality action plan describing the measures it will put in place to reduce pollution in the AQMA.
+Areas designated by local authorities where air quality improvements are required to meet national A combined authority is a legal structure air quality objectives.
+Local authorities are required that enables two or more local authorities to to produce an air quality action plan describing the collaborate and make collective decisions across measures it will put in place to reduce pollution in council boundaries. the AQMA.